Frequently Asked Questions About Classes

 Can I bring my child with me to class?

 This is up to your discretion.
 Please remember that other adults in the class will be meditating and trying to listen.
 Out of consideration for others, if you think your child cannot sit quietly for the duration of the class, it might be a better idea to leave him or her at home.
-You are welcome to bring your child with a game or book to keep him/her occupied, as long as the game/book does not make any noises.

 Frequently Asked Questions About the Center